thread local caching in glibc malloc08 Jul 2017

 The tcache_poisoning.c example shows this in practice.

-tukan@farm:~/work/libc/build/b2$ ./testrun.sh ../../../ptmalloc-fanzine/05-tcache/tcache_poisoning This example showcases tcache poisoning by forcing malloc to return an arbitrary chunk after the corruption of a tcache_entry Our target is a stack region at 0x7fff0faa62c0 Allocated victim chunk with requested size 0x48 at 0x55f6a8fb9670 Freed victim chunk to put it in a tcache bin Emulating corruption of the next ptr of victim (while also corrupting its size for good measure) Now we need to make to make two requests for the appropriate size so that malloc returns a chunk overlapping our target The first malloc(0x48) returned 0x55f6a8fb9670, the second one: 0x7fff0faa62c0
+tukan@farm:~/work/libc/build/b2$ ./testrun.sh ../../../ptmalloc-fanzine/05-tcache/tcache_poisoning This example showcases tcache poisoning by forcing malloc to return an arbitrary chunk after the corruption of a tcache_entry Our target is a stack region at 0x7fff0faa62c0 Allocated victim chunk with requested size 0x48 at 0x55f6a8fb9670 Freed victim chunk to put it in a tcache bin Emulating corruption of the next ptr of victim (while also corrupting its size for good measure) Now we need to make two requests for the appropriate size so that malloc returns a chunk overlapping our target The first malloc(0x48) returned 0x55f6a8fb9670, the second one: 0x7fff0faa62c0

 Making a tcache bin circular by a double free is also a bit simpler than fastbin duplication because there is no double free check against the first member of the bin upon free.